Timeline

 yank

-For example: C - u 8 C - f will move the cursor forward by 8 characters.
+For example: C-u 8 C-f will move forward 8 characters

-Some Emacs commands use numerical parameters for other purposes.
+Some Emacs commands use numeric arguments for other purposes

-When given a parameter, they will scroll by the specified number of lines instead of screens.
+When given a numeric argument, they will scroll by the specified number of lines rather than by screens.

-That is, C - u 8 C - v will move the cursor down by 8 lines.
+That is, C-u 8 C-v will move the cursor down 8 lines

-There is a series of commands starting with CONTROL - x.
-Many of these commands are related to panes, files, buffers, etc.
+There is a series of commands that start with CONTROL-x, many of which are related to windows, files, buffers, etc.

 Insert multiple identical characters